shuklasatyam9568-coder/python-code-project/README.md

 # python-code-project
-# 🐍 Python Coding Practice – 30 Problems
+#  Python Coding Practice – 30 Problems
+# 30 Python coding practice questions solved using Google Colab and Python.

-This repository contains solutions to **30 Python programming questions** that I solved as part of my learning and practice journey.
+# This repository contains solutions to **30 Python programming questions** that I solved as part of my learning and practice journey.
 ## 📌 About the Project

 The goal of this project is to improve problem-solving skills and strengthen understanding of core Python concepts by practicing a variety of coding problems.